LyingHid/lyinghid.github.io/_posts/2020-07-14-RSA-and-modular-arithmetic.markdown

 ## Fermat’ Little Theorem

 This theorem states that $ a ^ {p - 1} \equiv 1 \mod p $ if $a$ and $p$ are coprime.
 Wikipedia uses an intuitive way to prove it by [counting necklaces](https://en.wikipedia.org/wiki/Proofs_of_Fermat%27s_little_theorem).
 Section Fermat/Euler Theorem in [another paper](https://aip.scitation.org/doi/pdf/10.1063/1.3526259) proves it by congruent and permutation, which defines two sets $P$ and $Q$ under prime modular $p$.
 Elements in $P$ are from $1$ to $p - 1$, which are all coprime to $p$.
 And $Q$ is made by multiplying each element in $P$ with some number.
 The theorem is proved by observing that $Q$ and $P$ are the same since the result of multiplications of elements in $P$ is a permutation of $P$ as elements in $Q$ are distinct to each other and the size/range of $P$ and $Q$ are the same.
-However, it’s insufficient to support the Euler's Theorem using the approach provided by the paper.
+However, it’s insufficient to support the Euler's Theorem using this approach provided by the paper.
 By the way, Fermat's Little Theorem is a special case in Eulur's Theorem.

 ## Euler's Theorem:

-Now the modular is not required to be prime as a general case of Fermat's little theorem.
+Now the modular is not required to be prime, so it's a general case of Fermat's little theorem.
 The theorem is also proved by congruent and permutation.
-An Indian brother [explained the process](https://www.youtube.com/watch?v=cnYit1nQ12U) with his heavy accent.
+An Indian brother [explained the proof](https://www.youtube.com/watch?v=cnYit1nQ12U) with his heavy accent.
 The set $P$ still contains all the numbers coprime to modular and $Q$ is still made by multiplying all the numbers in $P$.
 Note that as the modular is not prime, some numbers from $1$ to the $modular - 1$ may not belong to set $P$, which distincts it from Fermat’s Little Theorem.
 After multiplying, numbers in $Q$ have the possibility of not coprime with modular any more.
 So extra steps are taken to show that elements in $Q$ are still coprime, by which we get a precondition of permutation.
 Other processes are the same as Fermat’s Little Theorem.

+Euler's totient function is proved in a series of posts beginning at [here](https://mathlesstraveled.com/2019/05/09/computing-the-euler-totient-function-part-1/) by leveraging the multiplicative property of it and factorization.

 ## Chinese Remainder Theorem